Why Holistic Lactation?

 Holistic Lactation views the breastfeeding relationship as one complex system, as a microcosm that is supported or undermined by multiple factors and health conditions.

-The holistic lactation consultant cares about the health of the whole family and recognizes that improving the conditions that support breastfeeding will also improve the family's health and long-term well being.
+The holistic lactation consultant cares about the health of the whole family and understands that improving any underlying issues that relate to breastfeeding difficulties will benefit the whole family's health.

 A holistic lactation consultant is part of a team of specialists who coordinate to help mothers and babies, including body-workers, occupational therapists, dentists and doctors who specialize in oral structure, nutritionists and allergists with expertise in gut healing and lactogenic foods and herbs, and psychotherapists or hypnotherapists who can help with emotional healing when needed.